 A $20 annual fee is applicable to all brokerage and mutual-fund-only accounts, but these are interestingly avoidable if you sign up to the e-delivery service.
 The e-delivery service is a way of receiving statements, annual privacy notices, confirmations and fund reports for mutual funds and brokerage accounts electronically.

 Vanguard also promises to waive the fee if you are one of the VIP clients (a Voyager, Voyager Select, Flagship or Flagship Select client) or if you have a trust or organization account registered under an employee identification number (known as a EIN).
+As generous as this is, there are a number of broking newcomers to the trading market offering a trading cash back.
+Head over to our SogoTrade review to see how the fees and offers compare.

 Customer service support is available both online via email and via telephone on Monday to Friday from 8am until 9pm.
 The support is offered directly from the provider and is available in English, as expected from an American-based company, and most customers have a positive experience with Vanguard’s customer service.